EluciusFTW/SpectreCoff/README.md

 emphasizeColor <- "yellow"
 emphasizeStyle <- "italic"
 ```

+Similar to `ManyMarkedUp`, there is also `Many` which just takes a list of strings, and when sent to the console, prints each string on a separate line, in the _standard style_.

-For a full list of all union cases, please check the [source](https://github.com/EluciusFTW/SpectreCoff/blob/main/src/spectrecoff/Output.fs), and for more complete examples the [sample command](https://github.com/EluciusFTW/SpectreCoff/blob/main/src/spectrecoff-cli/commands/Output.fs).
+For a full list of all cases, please check the [source](https://github.com/EluciusFTW/SpectreCoff/blob/main/src/spectrecoff/Output.fs), and for more complete examples the [sample command](https://github.com/EluciusFTW/SpectreCoff/blob/main/src/spectrecoff-cli/commands/Output.fs).

 ### Prompt
+The prompt module is already usable, just now documented yet.
+In the meantime, please see the example command for guidance.

 ### Rule
+The rule module is already usable, just now documented yet.
+In the meantime, please see the example command for guidance.

 ### Table
+The table module is currently in the works!

+### Others
+... to be implemented.

 ## SpectreCoff Cli
 Additionally to the package, this repository contains a console project demonstrating how to use each of the provided wrappers.
 You can see each command in action by navigating to `/src/spectrecoff-cli/` and running